Stay up to date

 What is automated decision making?

 Automatic profiling is when a computer system automatically combines personal data through different sources to form an overall opinion about someone.
-For example, if you are looking at the price of cars and flight tickets on your phone while browsing search engine results for “Spain”, then that information could be used by companies like Facebook or Google to advertise products relevant to your interests.
+For example, suppose you are looking at the price of cars and flight tickets on your phone while browsing search engine results for “Spain”.
+In that case, that information could be used by companies like Facebook or Google to advertise products relevant to your interests.
 This process can also negatively affect where incorrect assumptions are made based on this profile because it cannot account for other factors such as family status.

 The GDPR has defined eight rights for individuals to ensure privacy and better control over personal data.
 These individual’s rights include the right of access, rectification, erasure, restriction processing, portability, objection and others about automated decision-making and profiling.
 How is your business ensuring GDPR security and privacy?
 If you haven’t taken any steps or know where to start implementing these protections into your website or digital marketing strategy, contact us today!